dylanpieper/shinysurveyjs/README.md

 -   Host a single survey or multiple surveys in one app

--   Store and manage survey data in a [PostgreSQL](https://www.postgresql.org/) database, including metadata such as the duration to load and complete the survey, date created and updated, Shiny session ID, and IP address
+-   Store survey data in a [PostgreSQL](https://www.postgresql.org/) database, including metadata such as the duration to load and complete the survey, date created and updated, session ID, and IP address

 -   Design surveys and create JSON objects with a user-friendly [visual editor](https://surveyjs.io/create-free-survey)

--   Save survey progress as cookies and resume later
+-   Save survey progress as cookies and automatically resume later

--   Change the primary theme color and select from dark and light themes
+-   Change the primary theme color and select from light to dark themes

 ## Advanced Features